Robert King High: Mayor of Miami

 High spoke Spanish well, and made a number of goodwill trips to Latin America.
 He exchanged visits with several heads of state of Latin American countries.
 Working with City Manager Melvin Reese, High established the Torch of Friendship in downtown Miami as a symbol of relations between Miami and Latin America.
 In 1959 High was sent to Cuba as part of a delegation trying to re-establish tourism between the United States and Cuba.
 The delegation was snubbed by Fidel Castro, who failed to keep several appointments with them.
 The delegation eventually gave up and returned to the United States.
 As the Cuban Revolution proceeded, and the U.S. blockade and embargo against Cuba tightened, Cuban refugees flooded into the United States, particularly Florida.
 High worked to accommodate 200,000 Cuban refugees in Miami, where they became in integral part of the city.

 High was a strong supporter of civil rights.
 As mayor he set up a panel in 1967 to hear job grievances from African Americans.
 High was involved in the successful effort to integrate lunch counters in Miami.
 He publicly backed the public accommodations section of Civil Rights Bill of 1964 while campaigning for governor.
 Although he had received death threats to prevent his speaking in Pensacola, High told a crowd there that "Segregation is wrong.
 It is evil and un-American."

-In 1963 Mayor High had a heart attack; he was 39 years old.
+In 1963, High had a heart attack; he was 39 years old.
 He soon recovered and returned to his duties as mayor.

 In 1964, High was initiated as an honorary brother in the Alpha Phi chapter of Alpha Kappa Psi at the University of Florida.